 Held on June 28th, the Agbunan Festival celebrates the traditions and culture of the Philippines.
 A festival is a high-energy event with lots of street-dancing and parades as well as booths with traditional foods.
 The Agbunan Festival is designed to promote tourism and introduce guests to the exciting lifestyle of the Philippine people.

 The festival also promotes the agriculture and ecological environment of the island of Bohol.

 3.)
 Pahinungod Festival:

 This 10-day festival occurs during the month of May and celebrates the rich ancestry and spiritual heritage of the Island of Bohol.
-The Festival of Pahinungod pays homage to Saint San Vicente Ferrer as well as city of Calape’s history and traditions.
-The festival includes concerts, street-dances and daily exhibits and seminars of the island’s history.
+The Festival of Pahinungod pays homage to Saint San Vicente Ferrer as well as the city of Calape’s history and traditions.
+The festival includes concerts, street dances, and daily exhibits and seminars on the island’s history.
 The festival also includes an exciting event known as the “Search for Miss Calape.”
 The Pahinungod Festival is known for being a very sacred and respected Philippine festival.

 4.)
 Bolibongkingking Festival:

 The Bolibongkingking Festival highlights the traditional heritage of the Loboc people on the Island of Bohol.
 The festival explores the history and folklore of the people through dances and music events.